EastAgile/notional_ai_examples/readme.md

 # Exogenous Variables Feature Selection Project - README

-This repository contains the necessary files for the exogenous variables feature selection project on the bike dataset.
-The goal of this project is to identify the most relevant features from the exogenous variables in the dataset and evaluate the performance on various time series forecasting models.
+This repository contains the necessary files for the exogenous variables feature selection on various examples.
+The goal of this project is to identify the most relevant features from the exogenous variables in the dataset and evaluate the performance across various time series forecasting models.

 ## Files